20 Best Podcasts in Spanish: Improve Your Listening Skills

 13. The Unlimited Spanish Podcast (intermediate to advanced)

-There are over 240 episodes as of May 2021.
-This is a podcast from Spain, which means the Spanish accent you will hear is European, not Latin American.
+There are hundreds of episodes.
+This is a podcast from Spain, which means the Spanish accent you will hear is European Spanish, not Latin American.

-This Spanish language podcast is not suited to all levels.
-Given the context of the topics and the language complexity required, learners should have an intermediate level of Spanish as a minimum.
+This Spanish-language podcast is not suited to all levels.
+Given the context of the topics and the language complexity required, learners should have an intermediate level of Spanish listening skills at least.

 We like the fact that:

-👍 Use of simple terminology so listeners don’t get lost with unfamiliar words
+• They use simple terminology so listeners don't get lost in unfamiliar words

 We are including FluentU even though it is not actually a podcast.
 Allow us to explain.

-FluentU is an interactive online immersion program for Spanish learners which enables you to learn Spanish through video with accompanying transcripts.
+FluentU is an interactive online immersion program for Spanish learners that enables you to learn Spanish through video with accompanying transcripts.

 It is a video-based companion to your textbook, designed by teachers who speak your target language and understand what it takes to become fluent.